g2s3-2018/g2s3-2018.github.io/index.md

 The
-summer school will feature an integrated and coherent presentation that begins with ill-posedness and regularization, develops the ideas and tools for deterministic inversion via nonlinear least squares optimization, and elaborates formulations and solution methods for the modern Bayesian perspective, building on several of the deterministic tools.
+summer school will feature an integrated and coherent presentation that begins with ill-posedness and regularization, develops the ideas and tools for deterministic inversion via numerical optimization, and elaborates formulations and solution methods for the modern Bayesian perspective, building on several of the deterministic tools.
 The concepts introduced in the morning lectures will be put into practice in afternoon hands-on laboratory sessions using open-source software ([hIPPYlib](https://hippylib.github.io), [MUQ](http://muq.mit.edu/)) implementing state-of-the-art deterministic and Bayesian inversion methods.